 Tell the stories of previous clients

 Client testimonials add legitimacy to your brand and give potential clients more confidence in what you have to offer.
 Adding portraits to those client testimonials is the icing on the cake!
-Talk to past clients who greatly benefited from your products or services and make photos of them in their own work or home environment.
+Talk to past clients who greatly benefited from your products or services and make environmental portraits of them in their own work or home environment.

 Capture your staff in action